 The Dispute Resolution Unit is available to resolve disputes involving students with disabilities who are eligible for special education services and does not have the authority to investigate allegations of teacher misconduct.
-Please read more about each of these units below!

 The Arizona State Board of Education rules in Arizona Administrative Code (A.A.C.), Title 7, Chapter 2, Articles 7 and 13, provide for the adjudication of disciplinary issues and regulation of the conduct of educators.
+Please visit the State Board site to report immoral or unprofessional conduct.

 The special education dispute resolution unit is authorized to investigate issues that arise when a provision of IDEA part B or its implementing federal and state laws and regulations are alleged to have been violated or when a student eligible for special education services is not provided with a free and appropriate public education.
 The dispute resolution unit has the following processes available to resolve special education disputes: state administrative complaint, mediation, request for due process hearing and facilitated IEP.
 Please visit the dispute resolution webpage for information related to the mediation and facilitated IEP programs.
 To access the model complaint forms for filing a state administrative complaint or a request for due process hearing, please click the links below.